Monday, 1 June 2026

 The recent surges in Sri Lanka, Bangladesh and Nepal, in quick succession to each other, have left its ruling elite reeling under fear of more violent explosions.

-The terrified elite has noted it with concern, fear and anxiety how within a short period of an year, South Asia has been jolted by three eruptions, with each one more violent than the earlier.
+With concern and anxiety it has noted as to how over such a short time span, South Asia has been jolted by three powerful eruptions- each more violent than the preceding one.

-At their target had been the spectacular enemy- the incumbent governments!
+At their target had been the common spectacular enemy- the incumbent government!

 Tuesday, 16 September 2025